-a.
-Techniques for interviewing sexual abuse victims.
+- a.
+Techniques for interviewing sexual abuse victims. - b.

-- b.
 Proper use of Miranda and Garrity warnings - c.
-Sexual abuse evidence collection in confinement settings d.
+Sexual abuse evidence collection in confinement settings - d.
 Criteria and evidence required to substantiate a case for administrative action or prosecution referral.

 In addition, VADOC Operating Procedure 350.2 states in part that; "Sexual abuse and sexual harassment investigations shall only be conducted by investigators who have received special training in sexual abuse investigations.
-In addition to the general PREA training provided to all employees, facility investigators shall receive specialized training in conducting sexual abuse investigations in confinement settings.
+In addition to the general PREA training provided to all employees, facility investigators shall receive specialized training in conducting sexual abuse investigations in confinement settings."

 Specialized training shall include:

 - a.
 Techniques for interviewing sexual abuse victims - b.
 Proper use of Miranda and Garrity warnings - c.
-Sexual abuse evidence collection in confinement settings d.
-Criteria and evidence required to substantiate a case for administrative action or prosecution referral."
+Sexual abuse evidence collection in confinement settings - d.
+Criteria and evidence required to substantiate a case for administrative action or prosecution referral.

-All sexual abuse and sexual harassment investigators who conduct non-criminal investigations at the GCC have received specialized training.
+All sexual abuse and sexual harassment investigators who conduct non-criminal investigations at the DWCC have received specialized training.
 This specialized training was through the National Institute of Corrections (NIC).
 In addition, all SIU VADOC Special Agents receive the training to conduct both administrative and criminal investigations.
 The facility provided certificates of completion for the course titled, "Specialized Training: Investigating Sexual Abuse in Correctional Settings Course."
-The GCC identified 7 facility investigators and 19 Special Agents.
+The DWCC identified 3 facility investigators and 19 Special Agents.
 They provided specialized training certificates of completion for all facility and SIU investigators.

 When interviewing the Investigative staff, the special agent stated that he had received the PREA investigative training and has also attended additional Investigator classes such as the Forensic Experiential Trauma Interview (FEDI).
 The special agent stated that the PREA classes dealt with the proper use of Garrity and Miranda in criminal cases, evidence collection, and interview techniques.
 The Auditor also interviewed the facility investigator.
-She explained that she received the training about six years ago and the information taught was to separate the victim, secure the scene, collecting evidence and interviewing techniques.
+He explained that he received the training through an investigator school held at the academy and the on-line course provided by the National Institute of Corrections (NIC).